kunal911/Social-Media-Ads-Analysis/README.md

 # Imapct of Social Media Ads on Consumer Behavior.

-This project is a web application designed for analyzing social media advertisements.
+This project is a web application designed for analyzing social media advertisements on consumer behavior.
 It provides users with a platform to gain insights into the performance of their ads across various social media platforms like Facebook, Instagram, Twitter, and LinkedIn.'

 ## Technologies Used: